 - 6 points

-- Students are able to (1) acquire the knowledge and skills necessary for the application of ecological design principles to landscape architecture; (2) develop knowledge and understanding of the information available from science and technology sources in the delivery of ecosystems services; and (3) develop a working knowledge of key principles and methods of landscape ecology.
+Students are able to (1) acquire the ecological design principles and skills necessary for the application to landscape architecture practice; (2) demonstrate knowledge and understanding of the information available from landscape and urban ecology in the delivery of ecosystem services and designing sustainable landscapes; and (3) demonstrate an understanding of the key aspects of the theoretical knowledge of urban ecology.

-- Typically this unit is assessed in the following ways: (1) case study; (2) independent project; and (3) group project.
+Indicative assessments in this unit are as follows: (1) case study; (2) independent project; and (3) group project.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Incidental student fees and charges are costs incurred by students as part of their studies at UWA that are in addition to their tuition fees (further information is available here or contact your Faculty Office).

 Participation in this unit will incur the following incidental fee(s):Field trips within the metropolitan area, travel and food only (estimated cost - $10-$50).

 - Contact hours